 Fire safety is not often top of mind during the holidays, but with roaring fires, candles, potentially flammable decorations (including the family Christmas tree), and electric light strings, the threat of disaster is always present.
-You've got enough to worry about to get everything done in time for the holidays; just follow basic safety guidelines and you'll have nothing extra to worry about.
+You've got enough on your mind getting everything ready for the holidays; just follow basic safety guidelines and you'll have nothing extra to worry about.

 Decorate Safely for the Holidays